The Royal Parks' team in Richmond Park produces a monthly diary (August issue below) which is displayed on the Park's public noticeboards.

 Along the streams many native marginal plants are in flower, such as Purple and Yellow Loosestrife, Meadowsweet, Greater Willowherb and Hemp Agrimony.
 These wild flowers, along with the heathers, attract many butterflies.
 Elsewhere, streamside clumps of Hemerocallis, the Day Lily, produce a succession of tall yellow or orange trumpet-shaped flowers throughout July and August; each flower lasting only a day.

-Thomson’s Pond and the Bog Garden have fine stands of Pontederia cordata, the Pickerel Weed, with spikes of blue flowers amongst erect spear-shaped leaves.
-In the Bog Garden look out for the creamy-yellow flowers of Kirengeshoma palmata which show until the autumn.
+Thomson's Pond and the Bog Garden have fine stands of Pontederia cordata, the Pickerel Weed, with spikes of blue flowers amongst erect spear-shaped leaves.
+Thomson’s Pond’s waterlilies are in flower and dragonflies patrol their territories.
+In the Bog Garden look out for the creamy–yellow flowers of kirengeshoma palmata which show until the autumn.

 You are invited to join the gardeners for guided walks throughout the year.
 Walks will take place on: